atk4/core/docs/factory.rst

     // $obj = new Message('foobar');
     // $obj->setDefaults(['icon'=>'book', 'class'=>['red']);

-If multiple objects are specified than early ones take precedence while still absorbing all named arguments.
+If multiple objects are specified then early ones take precedence while still absorbing all named arguments.

 Default and Seed objects
 ------------------------